 The field flux is constant in the case of a separately excited DC motor, hence braking torque is proportional to the armature current.

 |Tb ∝ Ia , Where, Tb is braking Torque|

-The back EMF reduces when motor retards, and back EMF becomes zero after stopping of the motor.
-If armature supply is not removed after motor attains zero speed, motor starts in the reverse direction.
-A speed switch mounted on the motor shaft or proximity switch arrangement sense the speed of the motor.
-When motor attains zero speed during plugging, the armature voltage is cut off.
+The back EMF reduces when the motor retards, and the back EMF becomes zero after stopping the motor.
+If the armature supply is not removed after the motor attains zero speed, the motor starts in the reverse direction.
+A speed switch mounted on the motor shaft or proximity switch arrangement senses the speed of the motor.
+When the motor attains zero speed during plugging, the armature voltage is cut off.